getnamo/UDP-Unreal/README.md

  ### Reliable Stream

- Each relase includes the socket.io client plugin, that plugin is intended to be used for reliable control and then real-time/freshest data component of your network can be piped using this udp plugin.
+ Each release includes the socket.io client plugin, that plugin is intended to be used for reliable control and then real-time/freshest data component of your network can be piped using this udp plugin.
 Consider timestamping your data so you can know which packets to drop/ignore.

 ## Notes